Christianity and Judaism: Faith versus good deeds

 Judaism teaches that the purpose of the Torah is to teach us how to act correctly.
 God's existence is a given in Judaism, and not something that most authorities see as a matter of required belief.
 Although some authorities see the Torah as commanding Jews to believe in God, Jews see belief in God as a necessary, but not sufficient, condition for a Jewish life.
 The quintessential verbal expression of Judaism is the Shema Yisrael, the statement that the God of the Bible is their God, and that this God is unique and one.
 The quintessential physical expression of Judaism is behaving in accordance with the 613 Mitzvot (the commandments specified in the Torah), and thus live one's life in God's ways.

 Thus fundamentally in Judaism, one is enjoined to bring holiness into life (with the guidance of God's laws), rather than removing oneself from life to be holy.

 Much of Christianity also teaches that God wants people to perform good works, but all branches hold that good works alone will not lead to salvation, which is called Legalism, the exception being dual-covenant theology.
-Some Christian denominations hold that salvation depends upon transformational faith in Jesus, which expresses itself in good works as a testament (or witness) to ones faith for others to see (primarily Eastern Orthodox Christianity and Roman Catholicism), while others (including most Protestants) hold that faith alone is necessary for salvation.
+Some Christian denominations hold that salvation depends upon transformational faith in Jesus, which expresses itself in good works as a testament (or witness) to one´s faith for others to see (primarily Eastern Orthodox Christianity and Roman Catholicism), while others (including most Protestants) hold that faith alone is necessary for salvation.
 Some argue that the difference is not as great as it seems, because it really hinges on the definition of "faith" used.
 The first group generally uses the term "faith" to mean "intellectual and heartfelt assent and submission".
 Such a faith will not be salvific until a person has allowed it to effect a life transforming conversion (turning towards God) in their being (see Ontotheology).
 The Christians that hold to "salvation by faith alone" (also called by its Latin name "sola fide") define faith as being implicitly ontological—mere intellectual assent is not termed "faith" by these groups.
 Faith, then, is life-transforming by definition.

 Sin

 In both religions, offenses against the will of God are called sin.
-These sins can be thoughts, words, or deeds.
+These sins can be thoughts, words, or actions.

 Catholicism categorizes sins into various groups.
 A wounding of the relationship with God is often called venial sin; a complete rupture of the relationship with God is often called mortal sin.
 Without salvation from sin (see below), a person's separation from God is permanent, causing such a person to enter Hell in the afterlife.
 Both the Catholic Church and the Orthodox Church define sin more or less as a "macula", a spiritual stain or uncleanliness that constitutes damage to man's image and likeness of God.